 Having travelled to the Middle East in 2012, I was pretty excited to return.
 What I didn’t count on however, was the surprise exchange rate that greeted me upon looking at various activities and transportation options.
-I received very positive feedback on my previous post for South Africa so I figured putting a trip report “How Much Does it Cost to Travel in Jordan” is going to be equally appreciated for those of you planning to travel to the area in the near future.
+I received very positive feedback on my previous cost breakdown post for South Africa so I figured putting a trip report “How Much Does it Cost to Travel in Jordan” is going to be equally appreciated for those of you planning to travel to the area in the near future.

 Back in 2012, travelling through the Middle East was fairly affordable given the Canadian dollars was at parity to the US dollars.
 The Canadian dollars has depreciated since which makes travelling through Jordan quite expensive (at least by Canadian and US dollar standards).
 When you factor in any currency fees and rates tacked on by the bank, you’re basically paying twice as much as what the nominal number is.

 The following cost breakdown is current as of October 2017.
 Keep in mind that Jordan doesn’t have a lot of ATMs around, not even in the touristic areas of Wadi Musa/Petra or Wadi Rum; using credit cards isn’t a norm in the country so you should assume it’s cash-only.

 A note on Safety and Travelling in Jordan

 Is Jordan safe?
 As a solo female traveller, that’s a question I get asked a lot.
 After spending 4-days, most of it alone (or just with a Bedouin guide), I would say yes, but with a few caveats.
 You need to be aware of your surrounding, and have common sense.
 Solo travellers (yes, even female) are becoming more and more common in Jordan that no one really bats an eye anymore.